andrewtakeshi/bmi/icinga.d/README.md

 systemctl restart icinga2
 ```

 At this point, Icinga2 is set up.
 The setup of IcingaWeb2 is completely optional, as IcingaWeb2 is just a way of visualizing Icinga2.
+As a side note, IcingaWeb2 is set up to communicate with Icinga2 through the Icinga2 API.
+There are other methods of communication available, but the API is the recommended method of communication.

 If you wish to install IcingaWeb2, do the following: